Roadtrip um den Mont Ventoux (Frankreich)

 • Repack all your waste when leaving the next morning.
 And this also applies to compostable waste.

-The rule of decorum is as follows: we leave the place as we found it.
+The etiquette is as follows: we leave the place as we found it.
 Or at least not dirty(er) 😉

 Where to eat in Sisteron ?